davidrequena/multifastats/README.md

 ***For the Version 1.5, I'm implementing the following new options:
 - Filter by sequence type.
-- Upper length cut-off.
 - Filter by any string in sequence name.
-- A fasta output of the selected subset of sequences.
-- The pseudomolecule output.
 - Top Blast-Hit for each single sequence (given certain parameters).

 ...Available coming soon!!!